 The Verdict: With ancient ruins and Mayan culture merging with modern attractions, the Caribbean coast has major allure for all types of travelers (from history buffs to jet-setters).
 Island hopping is even an option if you want to explore outside the coast.
 A short flight from Hollywood, the Pacific has been luring celebrities for decades, so you can expect activities and amenities that are fit for A-listers who like to splurge and experience the finer things in life, especially in Cabo, Punta Mita, and Puerto Vallarta.

-Pacific: Cabo’s nightlife scene is going through a renaissance, recently reimagined with the opening of Hakkasan Group’s OMNIA Day Club (Las Vegas and San Diego) and L.A.’s famous SHOREbar now open at Vidanta Los Cabos.
-ME Cabo continues to host parties on its pool deck with live DJs.
+Pacific: Cabo’s nightlife scene is going through a renaissance, recently reimagined with the opening of Hakkasan Group’s OMNIA Day Club (Las Vegas and San Diego) and L.A.’s famous SHOREbar, now open in Los Cabos.
 Over in Puerto Vallarta, nightlife is thriving and unarguably part of the culture.
 Old Town is crawling with late-night revelers who hop among beach bars, nightclubs, jazz lounges and a lively gay scene, the largest in Mexico’s coast with more than a dozen spots to have a nightcap.

 The Verdict: You can’t go wrong with nightlife on either coast.
-Cancun feels very touristy but you can find local nightlife gems, and it’s wild over in Playa Del Carmen.
-Los Cabos has quickly become the Vegas of Mexico beach towns, and Puerto Vallarta has an old-school vibe and strong local scene with something for everyone.
+It’s exciting over in Playa Del Carmen, Los Cabos has quickly become the Vegas of Mexico beach towns, and Puerto Vallarta has an old-school vibe and strong local scene with something for everyone.

 Caribbean: It’s all about beachfront real estate here, where most villas are set up right along the sandy shores.
-If you want a highbrow and intimate experience, Casa Clara in the upscale Playacar resort area in Playa del Carmen exceeds expectations.
-Located on one of the most spectacular beaches, the contemporary, 6-bedroom villa features an infinity pool, outdoor kitchen with wood-fired oven, a rooftop palapa and a convenient location near Fifth Avenue, the main pulse of activity.
-If you’re seeking a more exotic experience, Viceroy Riviera Maya (pictured below), a haven for couples, straddles both jungle and beach in a self-contained, tropical oasis.
+If you want a highbrow and intimate experience, Mukan exceeds expectations with its secluded, resort-style collection of bungalows that are oceanfront.
+If you’re seeking an exotic experience, Viceroy Riviera Maya (pictured below), a haven for couples, straddles both jungle and beach in a self-contained, tropical oasis.
 The romantic property features luxurious, rustic villas (each equipped with an outdoor pool), a stunning al fresco spa, gourmet restaurant and all the resort amenities you could ask for.
 Guests appreciate the level of privacy.

 Pacific: There’s no shortage of dramatic villa settings in Puerto Vallarta, from tropical jungle to pristine beachfront, and most villas come with private staff.
 We love Casa Septiembre, an intimate, 10-bedroom property set on a secluded beach.
 Equipped with an infinity pool and spacious, artful rooms, the villa is a convenient walking distance to the main beach and Old town.
 Villa Mandarinas, about 30 minutes from Old Town, is an architectural masterpiece.
 The 11-room villa is nestled along the cliffside with a cascading tier design, so all rooms and public spaces have unobstructed, coastal views.
 There are two infinity pools, gourmet meals prepared by a dedicated, private chef and a massive, thatch-roof yoga pavilion for a downward dog during sunset.